urbit/docs/tutorials/guide-to-breaches.md

 - Create a new pier by booting your ship with your key, according to the instructions on the install page.
 (Note: You do _not_ need to use a new key to boot into a new continuity era.)
 - Rejoin your favorite chat channels and subscriptions.

-Each network breach increments an integer value called the _rift_ of the network by one, which is recorded by each ship and refers to the current Azimuth _continuity number_.
-Only ships with the same rift number can communicate over Ames.
-You can check the current rift number by running the `+keys` generator in dojo.